Philippines' Mynt secures $300 million from Warburg Pincus, other investors - NewsBreak

 Mynt is the company behind Philippine mobile wallet GCash with 48 million users and projected 3 trillion pesos ($59 billion) in gross transaction value this year.

-The company is partly owned by Globe Telecom, Ayala Corp, Bow Wave, and Ant Financial, the financial technology arm of Alibaba. ($1 = 50.55 Philippine pesos) (Reporting by Neil Jerome Morales; Editing by Christian Schmollingr)
+The company is partly owned by Globe Telecom (GLO.PS), Ayala Corp (AC.PS), Bow Wave, and Ant Financial, the financial technology arm of Alibaba (9988.HK).

 Comments / 0